 Generation Like (2014), a documentary produced by Douglas Rushko and the Public Broadcasting Service (PBS), explores the corporations and economic structures that underpin social networking.
 In 2001, Rushko produced a documentary called Merchants of Cool (2001), which explains how large corporations like MTV were pro ting from teenage culture, exploiting kids’ desire to be cool.
 Social media has changed this dynamic and teenagers now control much of this discourse.
 Rushko argued that likes, shares and retweets are the social currency of ‘Generation Like’.
 What people like and share online becomes part of their social identity.

-Watch the documentary WikiRebels and answer the following questions.
+Watch the documentary WikiRebels and videos above and answer the following questions.

 1. Describe what WikiLeaks does.

 3. What social and political effect do you think Wikileaks has had?